 “In 2007, I read on the People’s Pharmacy website that we could pour boiling water on the cassia cinnamon using a paper coffee filter as a way of extracting the coumarin.
 Per that article, ‘The active compound in cinnamon is water soluble but coumarin is not, so you get the benefit without the worry.'”
 Grace

 Grace got it right.
 The active ingredient in cinnamon that helps lower blood sugar is water soluble.
 Using the technique she describes above can be helpful.
-Some people have complained, though, that it is too much trouble, or that putting cinnamon in the coffee filter creates a terrible mess or that they just plain do not like the taste of cinnamon in their coffee.
+Some people have complained, though, that it is too much trouble, or that putting ground cinnamon in the coffee filter creates a terrible mess or that they just plain do not like the taste of cinnamon in their coffee.
 There is another solution for the pros and cons of cinnamon.

 Health food stores now sell cinnamon extracts that have been purified so that there is no coumarin.
 One such brand of water-soluble cinnamon extract is Cinnulin PF.
 A visitor to this site offered the following: